w3c/wpub/EXPLAINER.md

 A “manifest” is a list of the passengers or cargo on a ship.
 For web publications, a manifest lists the constituents of the publication—all the HTML files, stylesheets, images, scripts, etc.—needed to create the whole.
 It further describes the sequence of primary resources, so that we know that chapter-02.html comes after chapter-01.html.
 In EPUB we called this list the "spine"; for web publications it's now the `readingOrder`.

 The manifest is also the natural location for metadata that applies to the whole publication, rather than just one of the constituents.
-The metadata vocabulary is based on schema.org; the entire manifest is serialized as JSON-LD.
+The metadata vocabulary is based on schema.org; the entire manifest is serialized as JSON-LD, as it is a syntax of choice for schema.org.

 ## Example Manifest